Things To Do In Gdansk: Sunset Kayaking The Harbor

 But that’s also one of its drawbacks, in my opinion.
 Unlike smaller towns like Wroclaw, Poznan, and Lodz, which I absolutely adored, Gdansk can feel a bit crowded at times.
 Walking through one of the mains gate onto Ulica Dluga and there’s almost as many people as you’d find in the ultra busy streets of Taksim Square in Istanbul and Time Square in New York.

 To escape that and see the city from, literally, a different perspective, I decided to explore Gdansk by kayak.
-And I’ll spoil it for you – it’s absolutely a must do.
+Was it worth it?
+Absolutely.

 We reached out to Around Gdansk to set up a sunset kayaking trip around the Harbor.
-From the water level, you escape all the crowd and see the town in a whole new way while getting a quick and very digestible history lesson into this historic place.
+From the water, you escape the crowds and see the town in a whole new way while getting a quick, digestible history lesson about this historic place.

 Meeting Szymon